JNing73/thought-jotter/readme.md

 I did deviate a bit and adjusted the JS or other implementation details to suit my preferences.
 Hence my decision to rename the extension itself.

+## How to setup:
+- Clone the repo to your local machine
+- In your Chrome browser navigate to 'chrome://extensions'
+- Toggle 'Developer mode' to on
+- Click on 'Load unpacked'
+- Select the directory containing the repo on your local machine
+- You should now be able to open the extension through the extension widget

 ## Functionality
 - Save content typed in the text input box to persistant storage
 - Retrieve data from local storage